Systems with large flexible server pools: Instability of "natural" load balancing: Fluid model

-The coefficient of $\psi_{i'}$ in $\dot \psi_i$ is
+The coefficient of $\psi_{i'}$ in $\dot\psi_i$ is

-Here, $j_{ii'} \in \CS(i)$ is the neighbor of $i$ such that, after removing the edge $(i,j_{ii'})$ from the basic activity tree, nodes $i$ and $i'$ will be in different connected components.
-(Such a node is unique, since there is a unique path along the tree from $i$ to $i'$.)\\ (ii) The matrix $A_u$ is non-singular.\\ (iii) The matrix $A_u$ depends only on $(\beta_{j})$, $(\mu_{ij})$ and the basic activity tree structure $\CE$, and does {\em not} depend on $(\lambda_{i})$ and $(\psi^*_{ij})$. \end{lemma}
+Here, $j_{ii'} \in\CS(i)$ is the neighbor of $i$ such that, after removing the edge $(i,j_{ii'})$ from the basic activity tree, nodes $i$ and $i'$ will be in different connected components.
+(Such a node is unique, since there is a unique path along the tree from $i$ to $i'$.)